 Thrill to the stirring sounds of pipe bands, traditional and contemporary folk music, and the beautiful voices of the Scottish Gaelic Choir.
 Admire the fancy footwork of Highland and country dancers and join the fiddle frenzy as Melbourne Scottish Fiddle Club play old and new tunes, alongside Taliska, Fiona Ross & Band, Matthew Robertson and David South.
 Discover what Scottish haiku poetry set to music sounds like with a capella group Icon Trio.

 Pay homage to the haggis with the Roberts Burns Club.
-Sink your teeth into classic haggis, black pudding, square sausage, potato scones, clootie dumplings, shortbread and oat cakes, washed down with Irn-Bru or speciality teas.
+Sink your teeth into classic haggis, black pudding, square sausage, Scotch broth, potato scones, clootie dumplings, shortbread and oat cakes, washed down with Irn-Bru or speciality teas.

 Sample the ‘water of life’ in workshops that explore the huge renaissance in the Scottish whisky industry.
-Nippie Sweetie Whiskies walk you through fine regional drams (bookings required).
+Nippy Sweetie Whiskies walk you through fine regional drams (additional fee and bookings required).

 Help us weave an entirely new kind of tartan with coloured tape on the museum walls and floor, be a part of Team Tartan led by Scottish-born artist Briony Barr.
 Find out all about the history of the kilt and the development of Victoria’s tartan.
 Wear your own kilt and tartan on the day, with traditional, creative and top-to-toe approaches rewarded!

 For the Wee Ones

-Try family tree craft activities, join in the fun of the group tartan artwork... and did we mention Shetland ponies?
+Try family tree craft activities, join in the fun of the Team Tartan group artwork... and did we mention Shetland ponies?

 Shetland Ponies, Scottish Deerhounds & Mini-Golf